google/earthengine-community/tutorials/beginners-cookbook/index.md

 Map.addLayer(countyConnect, {color: 'red'}, 'Original Collection');
 ```

-We define the function, which will perform the operation on the geometry
+We define the function, which will perform the geometry operation on a feature.
+Try changing the operation being performed within the function to test what it does to the final output.
 ```javascript
 function performMap(feature) {
  // Reduce number of vertices in geometry; the number is to specify maximum